Yogesh17IITM/Yogesh17IITM/README.md

 ### About Me:

 Hi!
-This is Yogesh from Madurai, Tamilnadu.
-I am a R&D Software Engineering Specialist having 5 years of product development experience.
+This is Yogesh from Madurai, Tamilnadu, India.
+I am a software engineer having 5 years of product development experience in core domains, especially in defence, aerospace and automotive areas.

 ### Message:

 Welcome to my GitHub Page.
-If you are from Mechanical background and if you are keen in learning C++, OOP and DSA, and willing to apply in your core area (CFD), this page might be suitable for you!
+If you are interested in learning basics of C++, OOP and Data Sturucture Algorithms, and apply those in real-time fluid dynamic simulations, my repositories might help you to achieve it.

 ### Fluid Simulation Demo (CFD + Programming)
 <div align="center">